nhs-england-tools/repository-template/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 - Pros
   - Usage of a GitHub native functionality
 - Cons
-  - Reliance on the GitHub DSL (coding in yaml) may lead to less portable solution
+  - Reliance on the GitHub DSL (coding in YAML) may lead to less portable solution
   - Implementation of the functionality has to be duplicated for the git hook

 ### Outcome